colleowino/colleowino.github.io/_posts/2015-09-28-ubuntu-folder-tips.md

 I had have 3 partitions on my hard drive, one for windows, another for ubuntu and a third for all my data.
 This structure enables me to only worry about wiping one partion incase my OS started acting up.

-Unfortunately after booting into ubuntu the 2 partition are not mounted by default so I had to set them up to auto mount.
+Unfortunately after booting into ubuntu the other partitions are not mounted by default so I had to set them up to auto mount.

 - Open Disks application
 - Select the partition you wish to automount